Tusharcoder18/probability_calculator/README.md

 *Hint: Consider using the modules that are already imported at the top of `prob_calculator.py`.*

-### Development

-Write your code in `prob_calculator.py`.
-For development, you can use `main.py` to test your code.
-Click the "run" button and `main.py` will run.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The tests will run automatically whenever the `main.py` gets executed.

-### Submitting
+### Note

-Copy your project's URL and submit it to freeCodeCamp.
+This project is done under @freecodecamps Scientific Computing with Python Certification.